jiazhang0/meta-secure-core/meta-signing-key/README.md

   Prohibit using the sample keys for signing the images.

 - `UEFI_SB_KEYS_DIR := "<path>"`
   Point to the location of user keys used for UEFI secure boot.
-If not defined, the user keys for UEFI secure boot will be automatically generated.

 - `MOK_SB_KEYS_DIR := "<path>"`
   Point to the location of user keys used for MOK secure boot.
 Note that MOK secure boot is on top of UEFI secure boot so creating the user keys for MOK secure boot only will still introduce the security risk in your product.
-If not defined, the user keys for MOK secure boot will be automatically generated.

 - `IMA_KEYS_DIR := "<path>"`
   Point to the location of user keys used for IMA appraisal.
-If not defined, the user keys for IMA appraisal will be automatically generated.

 - `USER_KEY_SHOW_VERBOSE = "1"`
   Optional.
 Used to enable the verbose output for debugging purpose.